jrpool/jsonresume-theme-a11y/README-workflowa.md

 modern | 97 | 3 | 0 | 2 | 8 | 2
 stackoverflow | 89 | 35 | 40 | 16 | 316 | 143

 Such automated testing is not definitive.
-Some of the above-tabulated errors are not really violations of standards, but rather solutions that adopt one of several permitted methods, which a particular tool is not properly recognizing.
-Conversely, accessibility defects may exist that some tools do not catch.
+Some of the above-tabulated error reports arise from a standard being satisfied in one of several permitted ways, not properly recognized as sufficient by a tool.
+Other faults may exist but not be caught by tools.

 ## Philosophy